Behavioral Sciences

 The Bachelor of Science (BS) in Behavioral Sciences provides students with an advanced study of human behavior and the skills necessary to develop and implement specialized and comprehensive behavioral health and social services to individuals and families dealing with mental illness, substance use disorders and addiction, trauma, developmental disabilities, comorbid medical conditions, and challenging behaviors.

-The Bachelor of Science degree is intended to meet the academic requirements for the Registered Behavior Technician and other micro-certifications.
-It is also intended to meet the qualifications for the Licensed Substance Abuse Technician through the Arizona Board of Behavioral Health Examiners.
+The Bachelor of Science program is approved by the Arizona State Board of Behavioral Health Examiners as meeting the curriculum requirements for the Licensed Addiction Counselor Technician (LACT).
+It is also intended to meet the academic requirements for the Registered Behavior Technician and other micro-certifications.
 Certificates of Completion (CCL) in Foundations of Behavioral Sciences and Advanced Behavioral Sciences, as well as the Associate of Applied Science (AAS) in Behavioral Sciences are also available and embedded within this degree.

 Details